-- 1-1/2 cups unsweetened shredded coconut (reserve 1-2 Tablespoons on the side as garnish)
+- 1-1/2 cups unsweetened shredded coconut (reserve 1-2 tbsp on the side as garnish)

-- 2 drops of peppermint extract, or more depending on your taste
+- 2 drops peppermint extract, or more depending on your taste

 - 12 ounces (350 grams) high quality dark chocolate